 The study results will be posted on the OHDSI website after completion of the study.
 At least one paper describing the study and its results will be written and submitted for publication to a peer-reviewed scientific journal.

 References

-None.
+To be added!